Master-Oldu/master-azerbaijani-astro/src/content/blog/learning-azerbaijani-as-adult.md

 ### **3. Resources aren’t everywhere**
 Azerbaijani isn’t Spanish or Mandarin.
 You’ll need to do more research to find high-quality content.

-If you want engaging alternatives, try **[How to Learn Azerbaijani Without Boring Textbooks: 5 Interactive Methods](/blog/learn-azerbaijani-without-textbooks-interactive-methods)**.
+If you want engaging alternatives, try **[How to Learn Azerbaijani Without Boring Textbooks](/blog/learn-azerbaijani-without-textbooks-interactive-methods)**.

 ### **4. Speaking practice isn’t handed to you**
 Unless you have Azerbaijani relatives or live in Azerbaijan, real conversation practice won’t magically appear.